This exotic delicious Dark and Stormy cocktail recipe is super fun to make and oh so tasty to drink!! And did I mention it’s beautiful to look at?

 So few ingredients in this drinkie-poo!
 Dark rum, ginger beer and lime juice.

-This is a cocktails that I mix directly in the glass.
+This is one of the few cocktails I mix directly in the glass.
 I grab one of my tall ones.
 I choose this one because it is really pretty.
 I like the way it flares.
 I have also seen Dark and Stormys in highball glasses but I didn’t want to make mine in a highball glass because I like more ginger beer than what that glass would hold.

 I pour out 2 ounces of rum.
 I’m using Goslings Black Seal Bermuda Black Rum.